What Does a False Imprisonment Charge Mean?

-What is a false imprisonment charge?
+What is false imprisonment?

 False imprisonment occurs when a person is held somewhere against their will without consent and without any legal or moral justification.
-Some examples of false imprisonment include:
+Some examples of false imprisonment examples include:

 - A bank robber taking bank customers hostage and not allowing them to leave the building